Uacias/uniswap-factory-playground/README.md

 Parameter `_feeToSetter` is needed.
 This address has the right to decide who could get the fee earned from running exchange.

--   Create `.env` file with in the root directory, after creating it use `source .env`
+-   Create `.env` file with in the root directory with such content:
 ```
 export RPC_URL=<your-rpc-url>
 export PRIVATE_KEY=<your-private-key>